 Universal Basic Income

-An unconditional payment to everyone that ensures the basics of life are catered for may give people security to leave a bad situation and freedom to pursue a new future.
-No conditions means no bureaucracy, which improves productivity and efficiency, saving the country money and eliminating poverty traps that prevent people from building a better future for themselves.
+An ongoing, unconditional payment to all adult Australians could ensure that the basics of life are catered for.
+This safety net would give people the security to leave bad situations in work or in family life, and it would give them the freedom to pursue a new future that better matches their skills and ambitions in life.
+No conditions means no bureaucracy, which improves productivity and efficiency, saving the country money and eliminating poverty traps that discourage people from building a better future for themselves.

-• Net take-home income will not change substantially for many, but every citizen will receive the benefit of security that a UBI affords.
+• Net take-home income will not change substantially for many, but every citizen will receive the security afforded by UBI.

 Recognition of Australia's First Nations